-- a) Describe competencies, expectations or results of learning activity - b) Use measurable evaluative terms which are appropriate and provide the range of variations which might be allowed or expected in the work environment; - c) Be phrased in simple language that is easily understood by all users; - d) Ensure sufficient complete measure of the element.

-Performance criteria may be used as a basis or criteria for recognizing prior learning.
+- i.
+Describe competencies, expectations or results of learning activity - ii.
+Use measurable evaluative terms which are appropriate and provide the range of variations which might be allowed or expected in the work environment; - iii.
+Phrase in simple language that is easily understood by all users; - iv.
+Ensure sufficient, complete measure of the unit. - v.
+The learning outcomes may be used as a basis or criteria for recognizing prior learning.